 You must document not only direct quotations but also paraphrases and ideas where they appear in your text.
 A reference list at the end is insufficient by itself.

 Readers must be able to tell exactly where your words and ideas end and other people's words and ideas begin.
 This includes assignments submitted in non-traditional formats such as Web pages or visual media, and material taken from such sources.

-Please consult your instructor or the Writing Centre (MacEwan Student Centre 4th floor, efwr.ucalgary.ca) if you have any questions regarding how to document sources.
+Please consult your instructor or the Writing Centre (efwr.ucalgary.ca) if you have any questions regarding how to document sources.